 Mattress vacuum cleaners are very specialized vacuums.
-They are mostly handheld corded or sometimes even cordless units optimized for cleaning dust mites, bed bugs and allergens from mattresses, pillows, cloth sofas and other cloth furniture and upholstery, car seats, carpets and other similar areas and surfaces.
+They are mostly handheld corded or sometimes even cordless units optimized for cleaning dust mites, bed bugs and allergens from mattresses, pillows, cloth sofas and other cloth furniture and upholstery, car seats, carpets, and other similar areas and surfaces.
 Today, we will discuss some of the best mattress vacuum cleaner options on the market and tell you what to look for before you decide to buy one.

 Mattress vacuum cleaners often have very distinctive shape and are easily recognizable.
 One of their main features is that they are mostly used by being pulled over the surface, not pushed or pushed/pulled like many other vacuums.